How do I amend my Wisconsin income tax return?

 Following is the documentation required in some specific situations:

 - If you are amending your return to claim additional rental expenses, you should submit the amended federal Form 1040 or 1040-SR, Schedule(s) E, and any other forms or schedules that need to be changed, such as federal Form 8582.

 - If you are amending your return to correct the amount of income/loss reported for a partnership, tax-option (S) corporation, or estate, you should submit copies of the amended Schedule(s) K-1 as well as the amended federal Form 1040 or 1040-SR and Schedule(s) E.

 - If you are amending your return to claim a subtraction for a state tax-exempt pension, you should include a copy of the correspondence that you received from the payer of the pension to verify when you were a member of the qualifying retirement system.
-You should also send copies of an amended Wisconsin Form 1, for 2018, 2019, 2020, or 2021, and a copy of the Form 1099-R that you received from the retirement system.
+You should also send copies of an amended Wisconsin Form 1, for 2019, 2020, or 2021, or 2022, and a copy of the Form 1099-R that you received from the retirement system.

 - If you are amending your return because the IRS adjusted your federal income tax return, you must send a complete copy of the federal adjustment notice.
 Include all calculations and explanations.